Tuesday, June 21, 2016

 in The Living World

 6 p.m.
 Exhibits and cash bar

 7:15 p.m.
 Dinner

-In celebration of National Pollinator Week, sit down to a special farm to table dinner to sample the many foods pollinators help provide.
+In celebration of National Pollinator Week, sit down to a special farm-to-table dinner where you can sample the many foods pollinators help provide.
+The menu will focus on locally sourced produce from Earthdance Farms in Ferguson, MO and the UN’s declaration of 2016 as the International Year of Pulses (plant species members of the pea family, including kidney beans, navy beans, chickpeas, black-eyed peas, other lentils).
 Sip mead and honey wine, enjoy a honey tasting, and peruse booths with information and activities related to pollinators.

 Free parking is provided on the North Lot on Government Drive.
 See Hours, Prices & Directions for driving directions.

 Laura Jackson is Director of the Tallgrass Prairie Center and Professor of Biology at the University of Northern Iowa.
 She received her bachelor's degree in Biology from Grinnell College, and a Ph.D. in Ecology (minor in Agronomy) from Cornell University.
 She teaches courses in ecology and environmental studies.
 Her research has focused on the restoration of biological diversity in agriculture landscapes, and the process of seedling establishment in tallgrass prairie restoration.
 She currently serves on the steering committee for Monarch Joint Venture and the board of Wild Farm Alliance.
 In 2002 she and co-editor Dana Jackson published The Farm as Natural Habitat: Reconnecting Food Systems with Ecosystems (2002).

 Camilo Lab SLU